Special Events on Nantucket

 Events on Private Property

-If you are planning an event on private property, you may still need to apply for a special event permit, pouring permit, or entertainment license.
-If you have any questions about the complexity of hosting a public event on private property please contact Marina Dzvonik, Special Events Coordinator.
+If you are planning an event on private property, you may still need to apply for a special event permit, pouring permit, or an entertainment license.
+If you have any questions about the complexity of hosting a public event on private property please contact Marina Dzvonik, Town's Events Coordinator.

 Special permits are needed as follows:

-- When an event is advertised as open to the public and provides alcohol
+- When an event is advertised as open to the public and provides alcohol, food, or entertainment.

-- When an event is held on private property, such as a hotel or event venue, that does not have its own permanent liquor license
+- When an event is held on private property, such as a hotel or an event venue that does not have its own permanent liquor license.